orra-dev/orra/docs/actions.md

 ## Understanding Actions

-Actions are high-level instructions that Orra's control plane decomposes into orchestrated tasks across your services and agents.
-Think of actions as user intents that need to be fulfilled by your system.
+Actions are high-level instructions that Orra's control plane decomposes into tasks that execute against selected services and agents to complete a job.
+Think of actions as user/machine jobs that need to be fulfilled by your system.

 ## Submitting Actions